Azure/api-management-developer-portal/README.md

 The project's roadmap is published in [the repository's Projects section](https://github.com/Azure/api-management-developer-portal/projects).

-## <a name="feedback"></a> Bug reports and feedback
+## <a name="feedback"></a> Bug reports, feature requests, feedback, questions

-You can provide us feedback, submit a feature request, or file a bug report through [the repository's Issues section](https://github.com/Azure/api-management-developer-portal/issues).
-We're especially looking for your feedback on [the Issues marked with the *community* label](https://github.com/Azure/api-management-developer-portal/issues?q=is%3Aopen+is%3Aissue+label%3Acommunity).
+You can **report bugs** through [the repository's Issues section](https://github.com/Azure/api-management-developer-portal/issues).

+If you'd like to provide feedback and help us shape the product, we're looking for your opinion on [the Issues marked with the *community* label](https://github.com/Azure/api-management-developer-portal/issues?q=is%3Aopen+is%3Aissue+label%3Acommunity).

+**Feature requests** can be raised [on the Azure Feedback Forum for API Management](https://aka.ms/apimwish).

+For **assistance requests**, you can submit a post [on Stack Overflow](http://aka.ms/apimso) or contact Azure support for help.

 ## <a name="contributions"></a> Contributions